wp-plugins/authy-two-factor-authentication/readme.txt

 == Changelog ==

+= 2.5.1 =
+* Improved settings for disable/enable XML-RPC requests.
+* Fix error message: Missing credentials, only display when the user tries to verify an authy token without signature.

 = 2.5 =
-* Improved the remember me option in the user authentication
+* Improved the remember me option in the user authentication.
 * Use manage_option capability for display the plugin settings page.

 = 2.4 =
-* Use the remember me option when authenticate the user
+* Use the remember me option when authenticate the user.

 = 2.3 =
 * Hide the authy settings page for other users except for super admin (multisite)

 = 2.2 =
-* Hide some digits of the cellphone
+* Hide some digits of the cellphone.

 = 2.1 =
-* Added missing images
+* Added missing images.

 = 2.0 =
 * Refactor code
-* The admin can now force a user to enable Authy on next login
+* The admin can now force a user to enable Authy on next login.

 = 1.3 =
-* Display API errors when try to register a user
+* Display API errors when try to register a user.

 = 1.2 =
-* Fix update user profile and verify SSL certificates
+* Fix update user profile and verify SSL certificates.

 = 1.1 =
-* Fix reported issues and refactor code
+* Fix reported issues and refactor code.

 = 1.0 =
 * Initial public release.